chris-greening/chris-greening-blog/posts/Connecting to a relational database using SQLAlchemy and Python/README.md

 I have no idea!
 But I do know that you have a fancy relational database and you want to access it from Python.

-Let's jump into some code and learn how we can leverage SQLAlchemy and connect to a database and get moving
+Let's jump into some code and learn how we can leverage SQLAlchemy to connect to a relational database from the comfort of Python :snake:

 ---